Italy at the FIFA World Cup: 1970 v Brazil

-1982 World Cup Final v West Germany
+1982 v West Germany

-Italy played three draws in the first group stage in a worrisome start to the tournament, proceeding ahead of Cameroon only on number of goals scored.
-However, the Italians continued to defeat Brazil, Argentina and a strong Polish side over the course of the tournament and faced West Germany in the final in Madrid.
+Italy recorded three draws in the first group stage in a worrisome start to the tournament, proceeding ahead of Cameroon only on number of goals scored.
+However, the Italians went on to defeat Brazil, Argentina and a strong Polish side over the course of the tournament before facing West Germany in the final in Madrid.

-Antonio Cabrini missed a penalty in the goalless first half, but the dominant Italian side eventually built up a 3–0 lead and won by 3–1 in the end, securing their third World Cup trophy.
+Antonio Cabrini missed a penalty for Italy in the goalless first half, but the dominant Italian side eventually built up a 3–0 lead and won the match 3–1, securing their third World Cup title.